IBM/chopstix/docs/usage.md

     chop trace $(chop-marks myapp func1) -gzip myapp -max-traces 10 -trace-dir output_dir

-The command above will generate 10 traces and will store the contents in output_dir.
-Then, the output directory can be postprocessed to generate the corresponding mpts with the following command:
+The command above will generate 10 traces and will store the contents in `output_dir`.
+Then, the output directory can be post-processed to generate the corresponding MPTs with the following command:

     chop-trace2mpt -o mynewmpt --trace-dir output_dir --gzip

-The mpts generated can then be processed by Microprobe to generate microbenchmarks in different formats.
+The MPTs generated can then be processed by Microprobe to generate microbenchmarks in different formats.

-The _chop-marks_ command is a help script to automatically detect the addresses of the entry and exit poings of the function to be traced.
+The _chop-marks_ command is a helper script to automatically detect the addresses of the entry and exit points of the function to be traced.
 Otherwise, that input have to be provided manually.

+In the `./examples/tracing/` directory, you can find a more detailed tracing example, including a script to perform all the necessary steps to trace a particular function and convert the extracted trace into a self-runnable binary.